How Much Does Youth Hockey Cost in Alaska?

 Hidden Costs in Alaska

-Alaska's biggest hidden cost is mainland tournament travel — flights to Seattle or other Lower 48 cities run $500-$800 per person, and hockey bag fees add $150-$300 per trip for the family.
-Even local travel in Anchorage faces winter driving challenges.
+Alaska's main hidden cost is mainland tournament travel.
+Flights to Seattle or other Lower 48 cities run $500-$800 per person, and hockey bag fees add $150-$300 per trip for the family.
+Local travel in Anchorage faces winter driving challenges.
 Equipment shipping to Alaska adds $50-$150 per order.
 Gas at $4.50/gallon pushes local travel costs above $1,100/season.

 Get your personalized estimate at Hockey Budget.